ChrisWiegman/chriswiegman.com/content/about.md

 ---
 title: "About Chris"
-date: 2019-12-24T08:15:00-04:00
+date: 2019-01-05T08:15:00-04:00
 description: "The [mostly] complete biography of developer Chris Wiegman."
 draft: false
 images: ["/images/chris-and-joy-in-alaska.jpg"]
 ---

-Chris Wiegman is currently a Staff Software Engineer at [WP Engine](https://wpengine.com/ "WP Engine managed WordPress hosting") working on developer tools to support the WP Engine user base as well as WordPress, PHP and other web developers.
+Chris Wiegman is currently a Senior Software Engineer at [WP Engine](https://wpengine.com/ "WP Engine managed WordPress hosting") working on developer tools to support the WP Engine user base as well as WordPress, PHP and other web developers.

 Chris grew up primarily in Chicago and after high school thought he could make it as a musician (among other things).
 Fortunately, at least for Chris, those were in the days of the [Y2K scare](https://en.wikipedia.org/wiki/Year_2000_problem "primer on Y2K") and he quickly realized he could actually make a living in Information Technology so he left college after a semester and decided to try the IT world.